Marklogic-retired/marklogic-data-hub/_includes/conrefs/conref-qs-4x-start.md

+1. Open a command-line window, and navigate to your DHF project root directory.
-1. At a command-line window, run the QuickStart .war.
+1. Run the QuickStart .war.
     - To use the default port number for the internal web server (port 8080):
       ```
       java -jar quick-start-{{ site.data.global.hub_version_4x }}.war